-Although there is not much statistical evidence of the link between climate and conflict in Syria, the Syrian uprising provides a case study on how climate change and drought play a role in triggering conflict.
-During the period 2007-2010, Syria experienced the worst drought likely to be caused by anthropogenic climate change (Kelley et al., 2015).
+Although there is no statistical evidence of the link between climate and conflict in Syria, the Syrian uprising provides a case study of how climate change and drought played a role in triggering conflict.
+During the period 2007-2010, Syria had experience the worst drought likely to be caused by anthropogenic climate change (Kelley et al., 2015).
 The three-year severe drought resulted in a dramatic reduction of the supply of groundwater.
 Severe droughts coupled with inadequate water management decisions, poor planning and policy errors led to large-scale multiyear crop failures.
 Dramatically rising food prices coupled with economic deterioration led to displacement and migration of rural farming families to urban areas (Gleick, 2014).
 The rapid increase in urban population from 8.9 million in 2002 to 13.8 million in 2010 put pressure on infrastructure, economic resources and social services in the urban areas which were key areas being neglected by the Assad government.
 The devastating consequences of drought due to poor governance and unsustainable agriculture and environmental policies consequently contributed to political unrest in Syria (Kelley et al., 2015).
-This narrative describes a pathway trough which climate change triggers conflict by its interactions with other socioeconomic factors.
-However, the work of Selby et al. (2017) casts doubts on this narrative, arguing that the evidence linking climate change to conflict in Syria is unreliable and that the scale of the migration caused by the drought was small.
+This narrative describes a pathway trough which climate change triggers conflict through interactions with other factors.

-If climate nevertheless does influence conflict, the next question is how conflict is linked with migration.
-The evidence from the third strand of literature on conflict and migration suggests that countries that experience different types of violent conflict tend to have higher outmigration and refugee flows (Beine and Parsons, 2015; Drabo and Mbaye, 2015; Gröschl and Steinwachs, 2016; Hatton and Williamson, 2003).
-However, not all conflicts result in migration: push factors play a role in determining outmigration flows whilst the area of destination is determined by pull factors attracting migrants to a specific region.
-Similar to the relationship between climate and migration, it is unlikely that conflict alone is a major driver of mobility and displacement but traditional push and pull factors such as differences in per capita income between origin and destination, population size and distance also influence outmigration considerably (Czaika and Kis-Katos, 2009; Lozano-Gracia et al., 2010).
+If climate does influence conflict, the next question is how conflict is linked with migration.
+The evidence from the third strand of literature on conflict and migration suggests countries experiencing different types of violent conflict have higher outmigration and refugee flows (Beine and Parsons, 2015; Drabo and Mbaye, 2015; Gröschl and Steinwachs, 2016; Hatton and Williamson, 2003).
+However, not all conflicts result in migration and push factors play a role in determining outmigration flows whilst the area of destination is determined by pull factors attracting migrants to a specific region.
+Similar to the relationship between climate and migration, it is unlikely that conflict alone is not a major driver of mobility and displacement but tradition push and pull factors such as differences in per capita income between origin and destination, population size and distance also play a role in determining outmigration (Czaika and Kis-Katos, 2009; Lozano-Gracia et al., 2010).
 However, when conflict involves violence as measured by e.g. the ratio of victims of massacres, migration outflows increase with violence at the origin and migration inflows decreases as violence intensifies at the destination (Lozano-Gracia et al., 2010).

-Likewise, it is also plausible that the influence of conflict on outmigration is indirect.
-Conflict affects many factors that may in turn induce migration, such as income loss, the breakdown of social relations and institutional failure.
-Some studies, for instance, do not find a direct effect of armed conflicts on migration but an indirect one working through the reduction in GDP per capita in origin countries (Coniglio and Pesce, 2015).
+It is also plausible that the influence of conflict on outmigration is indirect.
+Conflict affects many factors that may in turn induce migration, such as income loss, the breakdown of social relations and institutional failures.
+Some studies, for instance, do not find the direct effect of armed conflicts on migration but through the reduction in GDP per capita in origin countries (Coniglio and Pesce, 2015).